pegasystems/pega-helm-charts/docs/Deploying-Pega-on-EKS.md

 ### Making your Docker images available to your deployment

-TBD

-With your Docker images available to your AWS account, you are ready to create your Amazon EKS cluster.
+Clients with appropriate licenses can request access to several required Docker images from the Pega-managed image repository.
+Pega Plaform requires you to download these images and then push them to a repository that is available to your EKS environment.
+After you make your Pega-provided Docker images available to your AWS account, you are ready to create your Amazon EKS cluster.

 ### Creating an Amazon EKS cluster

 You can create your EKS cluster using the `eksctl` command line utility.
 This example shows how to define your configuration in a yaml file that you pass to the `eksctl` command.
 For more details and options available to advanced EKS users, see [Create your Amazon EKS cluster and worker nodes](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html#eksctl-create-cluster).

-At a minimum, your cluster must be provisioned with at least two worker nodes that have 32GB of RAM in order to support the typical processing loads in a Pega
-Platform deployment; for this option, Pega recommends using a minimum of two m5.xlarge nodes for your deployment worker nodes.
+At a minimum, for if you are creating a simple Pega demo, your cluster must be provisioned with at least two worker nodes that have 32GB of RAM in order to support the typical processing loads in a Pega Platform deployment; for this option, you can use a minimum of two m5.xlarge nodes for your deployment worker nodes.
 Pega has not tested this method using Windows worker nodes.
+Larger deployments may required additional processing capacity.

-To create Amazon EKS cluster with Linux worker nodes:
+To create an Amazon EKS cluster with Linux worker nodes:

 1. Save the following text to a file named similar to `my-EKS-cluster-spec.yaml` in your EKS-demo folder: